According to a new National College Access Network (NCAN) study, 17 states and Puerto Rico don’t have any affordable public colleges.

 Act Like a Consumer

 The NCAN study drives home the importance of good consumer habits when choosing a college.
 We know that public colleges in 17 states and Puerto Rico aren’t affordable.
 For students wanting a public college education in those areas, especially low-income students and/or those who simply don’t want a lot of student loan debt, the onus is on the student to be their own advocate.
-Until public policy catches up and makes higher education affordable for all, stay atop of the latest trends, do your own research, know what you can afford, and be willing to work with financial aid counselors to find--and enroll at--your best fit school.
+Until public policy catches up and makes higher education affordable for all, stay atop of the latest trends, do your own research, know what you can afford, and be willing to work with financial aid counselors to find—and enroll at—your best fit college.

 Find out which college is your best financial fit by comparing college financial aid offers with Edmit